dragonknight919/aws-terraform-web-application/README.md

 There can only be one such role linked to API Gateway per AWS region, so you can skip the next bit if you already have one configured.
 Otherwise, add `-var='api_gateway_log_role=true'` and Terraform will configure such a role.
 There is no API to remove this coupling in API Gateway, so this stays after a `terraform destroy`, but this should be harmless.
-The logs produced are also configured to stay after destructing by Terraform.
+The logs produced are also configured to stay after destruction by Terraform.

 ### Custom domain name